 Yet relationships can’t thrive without balance.
 If one partner regularly provides most of the financial or emotional support, you might have a one-sided, or unbalanced, relationship.

 It’s disheartening to put effort into showing up for a partner who doesn’t seem to have a similar investment in the relationship.
-Beyond causing frustration, one-sided relationships can sour your affection and negatively affect your emotional health.
+Beyond causing frustration, one-sided relationships can sour your affection and negatively affect your mental health.

 Every relationship is unique, and partners might, from time to time, experience personal difficulties that affect their ability to contribute equally to the relationship — and that’s OK.